Ringworm on Pinna of the Cat

 Some hairs and skin scales are placed on a culture medium in an attempt to grow one of the ringworm fungi.
 The advantage of this test is that it not only can confirm ringworm but can tell exactly which species of fungus is there.
 Knowing the identity of the fungus may help determine the source of infection.
 The disadvantage, however, is that fungi require at least 10 days to grow out.
 Unfortunately, false negative cultures are not unusual.

-Also, this is the only test that is helpful in determining if animal is an asymptomatic carrier.
-The other tests require an apparent skin lesion to test.
+Fungal culture does not depend on a visible skin lesion.
 A pet with no apparent lesions can be combed over its whole body and the fur and skin that are removed can be cultured.
 Carrier animals are usually cats living with several other cats.

 A specific growth medium, called dermatophyte test medium, is commonly employed to distinguish ringworm fungi from other fungi.
 Ringworm fungi classically produce a white fluffy colony and will turn the orange growth medium red within two to 14 days.
 When the colony is mature, material can be harvested from it and examined under the microscope for ringworm spores.